fanoframework/fanoframework.github.io/utilities/using-loggers/index.md

 ### Log to several medium

-`TCompositeLogger` is logger implementation that is composed from two external `ILogger` instance and provided so developer can combine two or more loggers as one.
+`TCompositeLogger` is logger implementation that is composed from two external `ILogger` instances.
+It can be used to combine two or more loggers as one, thus creating more complex logging functionality.
 For example, to log to file and to log to RDBMS simultaneously.

 ```
 var logger : ILogger;